 - 1.3.1 Preliminary Development Plan Review Procedure.
-A Preliminary Development Plan for the entire 1,628.4 acres is included with this rezoning application as "Exhibit B." Due to the large size of the PUD, incremental Master Development Plans ("MDP") will be submitted for individual development parcels as engineering plans are designed for them.
-The MDPs must demonstrate compliance with all sections of this PUD.
-A detailed land use summary will be included on each MDP to illustrate development rights assigned to the particular MDP. - 1.3.2 DO/PUD Checklist.
+A Preliminary Development Plan Map for the entire 1,628.41,546 acres is included with this rezoning application as Exhibit "B".
+Due to the large size of the PUD, incremental Master Development Plans ("MDP")site development plans will be submitted for individual development parcels as engineering plans are designed for them.
+The MDPs plans must demonstrate compliance with all sections of this PUD and include a PUD Tracking Table (depicted on next page) that.
+A detailed land use summary will be included on each MDP to illustrates which Three Rivers DRI development rights allocated to the plan as well as all other pending or approved site development plansassigned to the particular MDP. - 1.3.2 DO/PUD Checklist.
 Whenever a MDP for Three Rivers is submitted to the Nassau County Growth Management Services Department for approval, a DO/PUD Checklist and tracking tables shall be submitted as part of the application for approval.
 The checklist will assist in demonstrating compliance with conditions of the DO and PUD during site plan/engineering review of final construction plans.
 The tracking table will allow for the cumulative accounting of approved and remaining units, square footage, acreage, percentages and other conditions.
-The checklist and table format is included in this PUD in Section 1.3.5.

-- 1.3.3 Binder.
-The Owners of Three Rivers hereby agree to bind all successors and assigns in title to all terms of the PUD Ordinance.
+The checklist and table format is included in this PUD in Section 1.3.5. - 1.3.31.3.2 Binder.
+The Owners of TributaryThree Rivers hereby agree to bind all successors and assigns in title to all terms of the PUD Ordinance.
 All successors in title and/or assigns shall be bound to proceed with the development in accordance with the site plan(s), written description of the intended plan of development, and any condition(s) set forth by the Board of County Commissioners in the ordinance that approves the Planned Unit Development district. - 1.3.4 DO/PUD Checklist and Tracking Table.
 The following information shall be required to accompany any MDP submittal to assure the proposed development contained therein is in compliance with all of the Applicant's requirements for DRI and PUD approval.